 While health issues have limited his participation at Club events the past few years, for most of the years of his membership Don was a very active and dedicated member of the Club, and played an active role in many Lions Club activities, in both leadership and advisory capacities, as well in helping to maintain - as well as improve - both the Club and the Fairgrounds.
-In addition to other organizations, church, and activities he was involved in, as a member of the Tollesboro Lions Club, Don also was a member of the Tollesboro Christian School Board of Directors when the Tollesboro Lions Club owned the property, and an owner/investor/board member in the property after the Tollesboro Christian School was purchased from the Tollesboro Lions Club and up until the closing of the Tollesboro Christian School in 2012.
+In addition to other organizations, church, and activities he was involved in, as a member of the Tollesboro Lions Club, Don also was a member of the Tollesboro Christian School Board of Directors when the Tollesboro Lions Club owned the property, and an owner/investor/board member in the property after the Tollesboro Christian School in 2012.
 Don will be missed.